MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-handoff.md

 <!--note from editor: In Step 2, suggest revising "select the **Edit** icon" to something like "select **Edit** [  ]" where brackets are replaced by the icon itself. -->

-## Update Escalate system topic to handoff to a live agent
+## Update the Escalate system topic to hand off to a live agent

 1. Select **Topics** in the navigation pane to open the Topics page.